-Under the formal management agreement for the delivery of the Integrated Service, the sole and primary case management electronic recording system is hosted via the Adult Social Care system.
-All staff had access and had been fully trained to use this electronic system for the recording of service user information.
+Under a formal management agreement for the delivery of the Integrated Service, the sole and primary case management electronic recording system is hosted via the Adult Social Care system .
+All staff have access and have been fully trained to use this electronic system for the recording of service user information.